-The "grandfather" of mobile banking Trojans is Zeus, aka Zitmo (Zeus-in-the-mobile), which appeared back in 2010 (and its ancestor for PC, the original Zeus, was created in general in 2006) and managed in the US alone infect over 3.5 million devices, creating the largest botnet in history.
+The "grandfather" of mobile banking Trojans is Zeus, aka Zitmo (Zeus-in-the-mobile), which appeared back in 2010 (and its ancestor for PC, the original Zeus, was created in general in 2006) and managed in the US alone to infect over 3.5 million devices, creating the largest botnet in history.

-2. Fake banking apps
+2. Fake mobile banking apps

-A fake banking app is an app that's designed to look like it was made by a real bank but actually helps scammers get access to sensitive data and money of a user.
-There are two different types of fake banking apps: phishing apps and apps that thieves use IRL.
+A fake mobile banking app is an app that's designed to look like it was made by a real bank but actually helps scammers get access to sensitive data and money of a user.
+There are two different types of fake banking online apps: phishing apps and apps that thieves use IRL.

-Criminals distribute their apps in a variety of ways.
+Criminals distribute their web and mobile apps in a variety of ways.
 Sometimes they place them in official stores, which do not always have time to track down fakes in time.
 But more often, they are promoted in alternative app stores and on different sites.
 Download links are distributed via third-party app stores, social networks, instant messengers, or e-mail.

 If a person downloads a fake app and enters their details, the scammers will gain access to their real online or mobile banking.
 This application can also turn out to be a virus, with the help of which criminals can also hack the user's other mobile banks.
 As a result, fraudsters can steal all the money from the financial accounts, as well as take out loans in the name of an unsuspecting client.
 A person will not only lose his savings but also remain in debt.

 3. Man-in-the-middle (MiTM) attacks